-(1) Building Materials, Colors and Styles
+- (1) Building Materials, Colors and Styles

-Buildings located within the corridor shall use building materials, color and styles that are aesthetically compatible with the agricultural setting or that are consistent with existing historical styles in Cranbury.
+- Buildings located within the corridor shall use building materials, color and styles that are muted, in earth tones or which are aesthetically compatible with the agricultural setting or that are consistent with existing historical styles in Cranbury.
 For residential buildings, adherence to the architectural styles articulated in Cranbury's historic district are encouraged if a farmstead style is not utilized.
-Farm-related structures shall be compatible with the farmstead style to the extent possible.
+Farm related structures shall be compatible with the farmstead style to the extent possible.
 All other buildings should include windows and suitable textural treatments and pitched roofs to avoid the appearance of a flat "box" on the landscape.
 Buildings shall be oriented so as to avoid exposing rear facades to the roadway.

-(2) Siting of Buildings
+- (2) Siting of Buildings